pthomaslab/Lineage-tree-correlation-pattern-inference/README.md

 * Download [Random trees - File Exchange - MATLAB Central](https://uk.mathworks.com/matlabcentral/fileexchange/2516-random-trees) and put the three files `branch.m`,`trimtreelayout.m` and `trimtreeplot.m` in the `sim_using_MLP` folder.

-* **INPUT** required is a .txt file that contains the chosen model parameters in the following order: theta11, theta12, theta21, theta22, lambda1, lambda2, gamma12, delta11, delta12, delta22.
+* **INPUT** required for these scripts is a .txt file that contains the chosen model parameters in seperate rows in the following order: theta11, theta12, theta21, theta22, lambda1, lambda2, gamma12, delta11, delta12, delta22.

+###### Script specific usage

 `generate_ic.m`

-Generates initial conditions to start trees from.
-Must be run before `simulate_data2D_MLP.m`
+Generates initial conditions to start simulated trees from. **Must be run first.**

-* You will be prompted to input your 'mlp .txt file name' which is the file that contains your chosen parameters.
+* You will first be prompted to input your *'mlp .txt file name'* which is the .txt file that contains your chosen parameters.
+This must contain your chosen model parameters in seperate rows in the following order: theta11, theta12, theta21, theta22, lambda1, lambda2, gamma12, delta11, delta12, delta22.

-* *'Simulation name'* is free form - this will go into the output file name.
+* *'Simulation name:'* choose a name for your simulation.

-* *'Number of cells to sim'*- choose number of cells desired.
+* *'Number of cells to sim'*- choose total number of cells you want to simulate.

+* *'Mean'* is the mean of your desired simulated measurement which you specify here (usually mean interdivision time).

-* **OUTPUT** is a .mat file with initial conditions which `simulate_data2D_MLP.m` will sample from when producing trees.
+* **OUTPUT** is a .mat file `[simname]_sim_initial_conditions.mat` containing initial conditions which `simulate_data2D_MLP.m` will sample from when producing trees.

 `simulate_data2D_MLP.m`

 Simulates data using the two-dimensional inheritance matrix model.

-* MLP text file name and simulation name are same as before.
+* *'Simulation name:'* must match the simulation name `[simname]` you chose before.

-* *'Mean'* is the mean of your desired simulated measurement which you specify here.

-* **OUTPUT** is `[celltype]_sim_final_data.txt`which has cell ID, mother ID and measurement in the correct format for correlation calculations and model inference.
+* **OUTPUT** is `[simname]_sim_final_data.txt`which has column 1 cell ID, column 2 mother ID and column 3 measurement (usually interdivision time) in the correct format for correlation calculations and model inference.

+* Copy this file `[simname]_sim_final_data.txt` into `matlab_correlation_pipeline` to calculate correlation coefficients.

 ---